nautobot/nautobot/nautobot/docs/installation/services.md

 #### Migrating to Celery from RQ

-Prior to migrating, you need to determine of you are running any custom background tasks or plugins that still rely on the RQ worker.
+Prior to migrating, you need to determine whether you have any plugins installed that run custom background tasks that still rely on the RQ worker.
 There are a few ways to do this.
 Two of them are:

-* Ask your developer or administrator if there are any background tasks or plugins still using the RQ worker
+* Ask your developer or administrator if there are any plugins running background tasks still using the RQ worker
 * If you are savvy with code, search your code for the `@job` decorator or for `from django_rq import job`

 If you're upgrading from Nautobot version 1.0.x and are NOT running plugins that use the RQ worker, all you really need to do are two things.